Improved SINR Approximation for Downlink RSMA-based Networks with Outdated Channel State Information: Numerical Results

 To get further insights into the accuracy of the approximation in Lemma \ref{lemma1}, we evaluate the mean squared error (MSE) between the empirical distribution of $X$ and those corresponding to $X_{\rm{G}}$ and $X_{\rm{D}}$, defined as

-where $M$ is the number of points on which the empirical PDF is estimated, ${\boldsymbol{\lambda}}=\left[D,\Theta\right]$ represents the parameters for the corresponding Gamma approximation, and $x_k$ correspond to the abscissa coordinates for such estimations.
+where $M$ is the number of sampling points on which the empirical PDF is estimated, chosen via a uniform grid partioning the continuous support of the empirical PDF, spanning from the minimum to the maximun simulated values of $X$. ${\boldsymbol{\lambda}}=\left[D,\Theta\right]$ represents the parameters for the corresponding Gamma approximation, and $x_k$ correspond to the abscissa coordinates for such estimations.
 The MSE is evaluated in Fig. \ref{fig:errorcomb}, as a function of the ratio $N_{\rm t}/K$, considering different numbers of users.
-We observe that the MSE provided by the approximation in \cite{Dizdar2024} is consistently larger than that obtained by the approximation in Lemma \ref{lemma1}.
+We observe that the MSE provided by the approximations in \cite{Dizdar2021,Zhu2024} is consistently larger than that obtained by the approximation in Lemma \ref{lemma1}.
 While the MSE of the former remains relatively constant as $N_{\rm t}/K$ increases, the MSE of the latter approximation decreases with $N_{\rm t}/K$, with a performance difference over two orders of magnitude.
 Hence, Lemma \ref{lemma1} provides a useful approximation in the operational regimes of practical MU-MIMO systems, i.e., $N_{\rm t}>>K$.

-Finally, we quantify the impact of using the Gamma approximations in Lemma \ref{lemma1} and \cite{Dizdar2021} in the performance evaluation of a MU-MIMO downlink.
-For exemplary purposes, we consider a RSMA downlink scenario as those in \cite{Dizdar2021,Zhu2024}.
-The ergodic sum-rate in \eqref{eq:esr} is evaluated in different cases: MC simulations implementing $R_{\rm RSMA}$, as well as the approximate rates obtained when using the Gamma approximations for $X_{\rm{G}}$ and $X_{\rm{D}}$.
-Parameter values are $N_{\rm t}=16$, $K=4$, $\epsilon=\{0.3,0.5\}$, and SNR$=\mathcal{S}_k=20$dB.
-The ergodic sum-rate is evaluated as a function of the RSMA power allocation factor $\tau$, with the specific case of $\tau=1$ referring to the reference MU-MIMO based SDMA.
+Finally, in Fig. \ref{fig:comparaciones_sumrate} we quantify the impact of using the Gamma approximations in Lemma \ref{lemma1} and \cite{Dizdar2021} in the performance evaluation of a MU-MIMO downlink.
+The ergodic sum-rate in \eqref{eq:esr} is evaluated in different cases: MC simulations implementing $R_{\rm RSMA}$, as well as the approximate rates obtained when using the Gamma approximations for $X_{\rm{G}}$ and $X_{\rm{D}}$ for the private stream.
+In all instances, we evaluate the common stream rate $R_{\textrm{c}}$ directly from the true sample data.
+Parameter values are $N_{\rm t}=16$, $K=4$, $\epsilon=\{0.3,0.5\}$, SNR$=\mathcal{S}_k=20$ dB and $\{\alpha_{k}\}_{k=1}^K = (1-\alpha_{\textrm{c}})/K$.
+The ergodic sum-rate is evaluated as a function of the RSMA power allocation factor $1-\alpha_{c}$, with the specific case of $1-\alpha_{c}=1$ referring to the reference MU-MIMO based SDMA.
 As stated in Remarks \ref{R2} and \ref{R3}, the effect of underestimating the true variance in the Gamma approximations in \cite{Dizdar2021,Zhu2024} implies that the corresponding ergodic sum-rate are overestimated.
-Conversely, we observed that the sum-rate values obtained by the Gamma approximation in Lemma \ref{lemma1} show excellent agreement with the exact values of $R_{\rm RSMA}$ for the entire range of values of $\tau$.
+Conversely, we observe that the sum-rate values obtained by the Gamma approximation in Lemma \ref{lemma1} show excellent agreement with the exact values of $R_{\rm RSMA}$ for the entire range of values of $1-\alpha_{c}$.